Micro needling or Chemical Peels

 These acids may cause crusting, irritation, stinging and mild redness.

-Luckily, the skin adapts to these acids in few hours.
+Luckily, the skin adapts to these acids in a few hours.

 Conditions become different when trichloroacetic acid is used.